rosestrauss1/kickstarter-analysis/README.md

 =YEAR(cell)

 This equation allowed me to determine the year that the campaign was created.
 My next step was to create a pivot table in the next sheet, that showed successful, failed, and canceled fundraisers by month.

-Parent CategorytheaterYears(All)Count of outcomesColumn LabelsRow LabelssuccessfulfailedcanceledGrand TotalJan5633796Feb71393113Mar5633392Apr71402113May111523166Jun100494153Jul87501138Aug72474123Sep5934497Oct6550115Nov5431388Dec3735375Grand Total839493371369

 The pivot table was filtered to only display theater fundraisers.
 I then created a line chart using the data from the pivot table, which allowed me to see the relationship between the month of the year a campaign was launched and the outcome of the campaign.

 ### Analysis of Outcomes Based on Goals